awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-creating-console.md

 You can create or update a distribution by using the CloudFront console or programmatically\.
 This topic is about working with distributions by using the console\.

-If you want to create or update a distribution by using the CloudFront API, see [ Create Distribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html) or [Update Distribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html) in the *Amazon CloudFront API Reference*\.
+If you want to create or update a distribution by using the CloudFront API, see [ Create Distribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html) or [Update Distribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html) in the *Amazon CloudFront API Reference*\.

-**Note**
+**Important**
+When you update your distribution, be aware that a number of additional fields are required that are not required to create a distribution\.
+To help make sure that all of the required fields are included when you update your distribution by using the CloudFront API, follow the steps described in the *Amazon CloudFront API Reference*\.

-To see the current limit on the number of distributions that you can create for each AWS account, or to request a higher limit, [General Limits on Web Distributions](cloudfront-limits.md#limits-web-distributions)\.<a name="CreatingDownloadDistributionsConsoleProcedure"></a>
+To see the current limit on the number of distributions that you can create for each AWS account, or to request a higher limit, see [General Limits on Web Distributions](cloudfront-limits.md#limits-web-distributions)\.<a name="CreatingDownloadDistributionsConsoleProcedure"></a>

 **To create a CloudFront web distribution \(console\)**